andreafuturi/DenoVitePreact/README.md

 ```

 ## Limitatations

-- For some unknow reasons you have to specify file names and extensions in the local imports (surely there's an easy fix)
 - We still need a node_modules for Vite to work (unfortunately there's no remote imports feature in vite.config.js)
 - This is experimental and not yet tested in big applications
+- You still manually need to hydrate interactive components in main.jsx but it's very easy to do it.
+- CSS is still not modular

 ## Suggestions and Contributions